mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

 ![](/images/arduino_baud.jpg)

 The Serial Monitor should output the current temperature that the sensor is reading.
-This is also helpful in conducting some QC tests to determine how accurate your sensor is.
+This is also helpful in conducting QC tests to determine how accurate your sensor is.

 ![](/images/image-needed.jpg)

 ### Continuous Temperature Logging Code

+Finally, this is the part where we get to the real world application of the Continuous Temperature Logger.

+**NOTE:** While it may appear to be a lot more code and more complex, there is very little you will have to change to get this running.
+The hard part has been done and you only need to add in your sensor address and configure the data header for the file that is saved to the SD card.

+The sketch for the Continuous Temperature Logger is currently set up to cycle through the following operations at one minute intervals:

+  * Wake up the Mayfly board
+  * Get the current temperature from the sensor
+  * Read the current voltage of the battery
+  * Read the current temperature of the Mayfly
+  * Write the information to the SD card
+  * Go back to sleep (to conserve power)

-[Download](https://github.com/movingplaid/Mayfly_TempProbeLogging) the Temperature Logging code from GitHub
+[Download](https://github.com/movingplaid/Mayfly_TempProbeLogging) and open the Temperature Logging code from GitHub.
+Don't forget to place the file in a folder with the same name as mentioned at the start of this section.

+Look for the line of code that looks like this:

+`// Simple Header`
+`#define   DATA_HEADER "Date and Time ...`

+This is the header information for the values that will be written to the SD card.
+For now, we will keep it as it is:

+  * Date and Time in UTC-5
+  * Temperature (of the Sensor)
+  * Battery voltage
+  * Temperature (of the Mayfly)

+If you do not plan to upload your data to MonitorMyWatershed, you can rename these values as you like, but the must stay in this order unless you make further changes to the sketch.

+**NOTE:** MonitorMyWatershed expects values to be in a specific order which is not covered in this section.
+Please refer to the section `Registering a Sensor Station` later in this document.

-You will need to edit the TempProbLogging code to replace the DeviceAddress with the address discovered for your sensor (see `Address Discovery of OneWire Temperature Sensor`)
+You will need to edit the code to replace the DeviceAddress with the address discovered for your sensor (see `Address Discovery of OneWire Temperature Sensor`)

 Open the code in the Arduino software and search for the line: